SODALITE-EU/xopera-rest-api/README.md

 Implementation of the xOpera orchestrator REST API

 ## Prerequisites

-    - Ubuntu 20.04 or newer
-    - Python 3.8.5 with pip 21 or newer
-    - Docker engine 20.10 or newer

 ### GIT backend server (optional, recommended)
 xOpera REST API uses git backend to store blueprints.
 It supports github.com and gitlab (both gitlab.com and private gitlab based servers).